JunGuanGroup/Guan-Group/content/opening/index.md

 -----------------------------------

-## **Opportunities for Ph.D. and M.Phil.
+## **Ph.D. and M.Phil.
 Students**

 We have a few openings available for highly qualified and motivated graduate students.
 Students with a strong interest in _nanophotonics, plasmonics, nanofabrication, or lasers_ are welcome to apply.
 Research experience in related fields would be a bonus.
-Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV, academic transcripts, English transcript (TOEFL/IELTS/CET-6/CET-4) and other relavant materials.
+Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV, academic transcripts, English transcript (TOEFL/IELTS/CET-6/CET-4), and other relavant materials.

-## **Opportunities for Postdoctoral Scholars**
+## **Postdoctoral Scholars**

 There are a few projects for postdoctoral scholars in _plasmonic lasers, topological plasmonic lattices, quantum plasmonics_.
 Research experience in _nanophotonics, lasers, topological photonics, and quantum optics_ would be a bonus.
 Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV.

-## **Opportunities for Undergraduate Students**
+## **Undergraduate Students**

-We welcome students with a strong interest in research to join our group for exploration and further building up research experience/expertise.
-Interested applicants can email Prof. Guan (guanjun@cuhk.edu.cn) with your CV and academic transcript.
+We welcome undergraduate students with a strong interest in nanophotonics research to join our group.
+Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV and academic transcript.
 <br>

 -----------------------------------